In this package, I aim to provide a function that could predict ethnicity (race) from names.

 end_time - start_time

-Processing ten thousands names only spent around 0.64 seconds for us.
+Processing one thousand names only spent around 0.064 seconds for us.
 I would call this pretty fast.

 For most use cases that I can imagine, the default setting (threads = 0) should be fast enough since we are leveraging C++ routines for the processing.
 If you have very large dataset, or if you have a powerful machine, or if you just want to run the code faster, you can set the threads argument to be bigger than 0 and you should observe performance boost.